Gibbs point processes on path space: existence, cluster expansion and uniqueness: Existence via the entropy method

-where a finite configuration $\{y_1,\dots,y_N\}\subset\IR^d$, $N\geq 1$, is called \emph{admissible} if, for any pair $y_i\neq y_j$, $\phi(\abs{y_i-y_j})<+\infty$. \end{itemize} Note how the coefficient $a_0$ here plays the role of a \emph{sensitivity parameter} (see Figure \ref{fig:diffusions}): if the pair potential $\phi$ is repulsive (i.e. positive), then $a_0$ can take any finite positive value.
-If instead $\phi$ is attractive (i.e. negative) on some region, $a_0$ should be chosen in such a way that $\phi$ remains attractive on $[a_0,+\infty)$: $\phi(u)\leq 0$ if $u\geq a_0$ (see Figure \ref{fig:potential}).
-We now show that this class of potentials satisfy Assumption \ref{hyp:diff:1}. \begin{proof} Firstly, thank to the previous Lemma, we can actually restrict our study to the admissible configurations.
-It is easy to see that the stability \eqref{eq:diff:stab} of the potential $\Phi$ holds with $\stabconst_\Phi = \stabconst_\phi$.
-Moreover, setting $\tg{l}(\tg{t})\defeq 2^{\frac{d+\delta}{\delta} - 1}\tg{t}^{\frac{1}{\delta}}$, one can see that the range of the interaction is bounded by
+Note also how the coefficient $a_0$ here plays the role of a \emph{sensitivity parameter} (see Figure \ref{fig:diffusions}): if the pair potential $\phi$ is repulsive (i.e. positive), then $a_0$ can take any finite positive value.
+If instead on some region $\phi$ is attractive (i.e. negative), \comment{in order for $\Phi$ to inherit the stability property from $\phi$,} $a_0$ should be chosen in such a way that $\phi$ remains attractive on $[a_0,+\infty)$: $\phi(u)\leq 0$ if $u\geq a_0$ (see Figure \ref{fig:potential}, and \comment{cf. the notion of \emph{tempered potential} of \cite{ruelle_1969}}).
+Indeed, it is easy to see that, in this case, \eqref{eq:diff:stab} holds with $\stabconst_\Phi = \stabconst_\phi$.